ericwbailey/ericwbailey.website/source/published/my-jeans-metadata-may-outlive-the-company-that-sold-them.md

 We might not be able to “just Google it” in the uncomfortably close future.
 Platforms are both [dying](https://techcrunch.com/2023/03/28/twitter-is-dying/) and [going private](https://kotaku.com/discord-forum-messageboard-amazon-lost-ark-new-world-pc-1850393695), and with that comes [knowledge collapse](https://www.theverge.com/2023/6/13/23759942/google-reddit-subreddit-blackout-protests).

-We’re also about to face [an information apocalypse](https://arstechnica.com/culture/2023/06/rejoice-its-2023-and-you-can-still-buy-a-22-volume-paper-encyclopedia/), where approximate answers will become the norm and pre-”AI” information is about to become like [battleship steel](https://en.wikipedia.org/wiki/Low-background_steel) (to say nothing of creating [the digital equivalent of Mad Cow Disease](https://www.technologyreview.com/2023/06/22/1075405/the-people-paid-to-train-ai-are-outsourcing-their-work-to-ai/)).
+We’re also about to face [an information apocalypse](https://arstechnica.com/culture/2023/06/rejoice-its-2023-and-you-can-still-buy-a-22-volume-paper-encyclopedia/), where approximate answers will become the norm and pre-”AI” information is about to become like [battleship steel](https://en.wikipedia.org/wiki/Low-background_steel).
+This is to say nothing of creating [the digital equivalent of Mad Cow Disease](https://www.technologyreview.com/2023/06/22/1075405/the-people-paid-to-train-ai-are-outsourcing-their-work-to-ai/).

-Perhaps some key detail in some regurgitated, amalgamated quasi-answer will be missing.
+Perhaps a key detail in some regurgitated, amalgamated quasi-answer will be missing.
 I’ll then ruin my jeans, the other clothing I wash them with, the washing machine itself, or a combination of all three.

 Who knows?
 Maybe it’ll even advise me with [great, unknowing confidence](https://en.wikipedia.org/wiki/Stochastic_parrot) to turn my washing machine into [a vat of chlorine or phosphine gas](https://www.latimes.com/opinion/story/2022-03-30/ai-artificial-intelligence-chemical-weapons).